 Emory University is in Atlanta, the state’s Capital.
 The school provides a wide range of other continuing education degrees and certifications.
 They offer flexible scheduling and payment plans for working students.
 The certificates offered include technology, professional, and personal enrichment.

 Program: Paralegal Certificate

 4. Clayton State University

-Clayton State University is accredited by Southern Association of Colleges and Schools Commission on Colleges.
+Clayton State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 Founded in 1969, the school provides over thirty undergraduate programs and several graduate degrees.
-The school is also known for its small student to faculty ratio.
+The school is also known for its small student-to-faculty ratio.
 The CSU college is home to the Lakers, due to the six lakes that surround the campus.

 Program: BS in Legal Studies

 5. Central Georgia Technical College

 Central Georgia Technical College has an associate of applied science in Paralegal Studies that helps students develop an academic, technical, and professional knowledge of the legal and judicial system field.
 The paralegal program touches on legal research and writing, criminal and family law, and an introduction to law and ethics.
 Real estate and property law will also be discussed in the course curriculum.
 CGTC offers several certifications and degree options to students at an affordable cost; however, there are some options for scholarships.
 The college also provides a convenient school schedule.
 In state tuition is available to those who have resided in Georgia for the past twelve months.